ionic-team/stencil-site/docs/guides/server-side-rendering.md

 </ParentComponent>
 ```

-When your application gets server side rendered, and e.g. Next.js wants to render `ParentComponent`, Stencil will try to parse the children into a string to give the `ParentComponent` information about its light DOM.
-The intermediate result of this operation will be as following:
+When `ParentComponent` is rendered on the server, Stencil will attempt to stringify its children (e.g., `ChildComponent`) for the light DOM.
+The intermediate markup may look like this:

 ```tsx
 <ParentComponent>